 I can still remember the smell of fresh cut grass and the feel of wet blades stuck to the bottom of my trousers.
-It was my first season coaching t-ball to my oldest child.
-I had not been at my hometown ballpark since I myself was just a wee lad.
-There were more fields now, and the bleachers seemed a little more worn down, but I slowly did a 360 degree turn and saw the entire park filled with happy children chasing each other in brightly colored uniforms.
+It was my first season coaching t-ball for my oldest child’s very first team.
+I had not visited my hometown ballpark since I myself was just a wee lad.
+There were more fields now than I remembered seeing as a youth, and the bleachers were a little more worn down, but I slowly did a 360 degree turn and saw the entire park filled with happy children chasing each other in brightly colored uniforms.

 Baseball.
 America’s favorite past time.